 A historical slice of life in mid-19th century Wales where a mother and two daughters are desperately trying to hold on to the family farm in the midst of the industrial revolution.
 This Gothic, atmospheric tale has hypnotically beautiful photography, outstanding performances by everyone, and its authentically spot-on.
 But, boy ...is it bleak with no happy endings.
 Witnessing one calamity after another is almost overwhelming but it certainly stays honest to its subject matter in ways which very few other films have.
-Just be ready for it.
+Just be ready for it and bring a hanky.

 The Snowtown Murders